 Breakdown by maturity

-Countries were asked to provide detailed information on the time structure of their government debt based on its initial maturity.
-The maturity was subdivided into several maturity brackets: less than one year, one to five years, five to seven years, seven to ten years, ten to fifteen years, more than thirty years as well as the summary category of more than one year.
-For some countries, which did not provide the complete breakdown, only two categories were kept for the analysis: less than one year (short-term) and more than one year (long-term).
+The debt questionnaire aims to provide detailed information on the time structure of government debt based on its initial maturity.
+The maturity is subdivided into several maturity brackets: less than one year, one to five years, five to seven years, seven to ten years, ten to fifteen years, more than thirty years as well as the summary category of more than one year.
+For some countries, which did not provide the complete breakdown, only two categories are shown: less than one year (short-term) and more than one year (medium/long-term).
 For the other thirteen countries, a detailed debt maturity breakdown is available.
-The ratio of long-term and short-term debt to total debt is illustrated in Figure 5.
+The ratio of medium/long-term and short-term debt to total debt is illustrated in Figure 5.

 Breakdown by currency

-The share of outstanding government debt issued in euro is presented in Figure 7.
+Figure 7 presents the share of outstanding central government debt issued in euro.
 The debt denominated in euro is equal to the debt issued in national currency for the euro area member countries.
-The share of government debt issued in euro was 100 % for Finland, Luxembourg and Belgium.
-Significant percentages (higher than 96 %) were shown by the same ten EA Member States as above.
+100 % of the stock of government debt was denominated in euro for Finland, Austria, Luxembourg, Estonia and Belgium.
+Significant percentages (higher than 90 %) were recorded by the same eight EA Member States as above.
 In contrast, in the non-euro countries Denmark, the Czech Republic and Poland, less than 21.4 % of the debt was denominated in euro and the major issuing currency was the national currency.
 None of the total UK debt was issued in euro.
 For Latvia and Lithuania, a significant part of the debt was not in either euro or national currency.
 This can be explained by a previous pegging of the national currencies lats and litas to the SDR basket and the US dollar respectively.

 Apparent average cost of government debt

-The apparent average cost of debt ranged between 1.7 % (Latvia) and 5.2 % (Romania) in 2011.
-However, comparing the 2010 data with 2011, no significant changes were registered for 19 EU Member States.
-A slight decrease (less than 1 %) was observed in thirteen countries: France, the Netherlands, Portugal, Germany, Bulgaria, Finland, Romania, Slovenia, the Czech Republic, Poland, Finland, Belgium and Latvia.
-The apparent cost of debt remained unchanged for Slovenia and Malta, while the other nine survey respondents recorded increases of less than 0.3 %.
+The apparent average cost of central government gross debt varied between 1.9 % in Latvia and 5.5 % in Hungary in 2012.
+Comparing the 2011 data with 2012, no significant changes were registered for 22 EU Member States.
+A slight decrease (less than 0.4 %) was observed in thirteen countries: France, the Netherlands, Portugal, Germany, Bulgaria, Finland, Romania, Slovenia, the Czech Republic, Austria, Lithuania, Malta and Poland.
+The other eight survey respondents recorded increases of less than 0.3 %.
 As this measure of the cost of debt is an average of the stock of past debt, it is not very sensitive to the most recent market trends.

 State guarantees as a percentage of GDP